Stefanbjerkell/relax-rest-client/README.md

 #### Other versions

-You can also set up the clientby providing a settings object with some additional settings for your client
+You can also set up the client by providing a settings object with some additional settings for your client
 ```
 var settings = new RestClientSettings()
 {